 Note The game loop must not be running before a Scene has begun.
 This is because the required resources must be properly loaded before the update() function of the Scene can be called from the running game loop.
 Similarly, unloading of a level can only be performed after a game loop has stopped running.

-Define JavaScript Error objects for warning the client in cases of miss-use.
+Define JavaScript Error objects for warning the client in case of misuse.

 const kAbstractClassError = new Error("Abstract Class")